Abdullah-ibn-imran/CNN-Convolutional-Nural-Network-/README.md

-# Digit Classification using Convolutional Neural Networks
+# Hand Digit Classification using Convolutional Neural Networks

 This notebook demonstrates the process of building and training a Convolutional Neural Network (CNN) to classify handwritten digits from the MNIST dataset.